The Frequency And Cost Of Pedestrian Fatalities Involving Disabled Vehicles On California Highways

 It is not uncommon for a traffic accident to lead to a second accident.
 Other drivers are often trying to see the wreck instead of paying attention to the road.
 Disabled vehicles can also lead to accidents if other drivers are not paying attention.
 Tragically, these accidents are fatal for far too many pedestrians.

-Reported Pedestrian Fatalities Involving Disabled Vehicles On California HighwaysSurviving family members have the legal right to file a wrongful death claim against a driver whose negligence causes a pedestrian fatality.
+Surviving family members have the legal right to file a wrongful death claim against a driver whose negligence causes a pedestrian fatality.
 At Arash Law, our experienced car accident lawyers know how to handle the difficult emotions surrounding wrongful death cases.
 Learn more about the frequency and cost of reported pedestrian fatalities involving disabled vehicles on California highways.

-Hundreds of Victims Are Killed Every Year While Waiting With a Disabled Vehicle
+Hundreds Of Victims Are Killed Every Year While Waiting With A Disabled Vehicle

-Your Legal Rights After a Family Member’s Wrongful Death
+Your Legal Rights After A Family Member’s Wrongful Death

-The Financial Costs of a Wrongful Death
+The Financial Costs Of A Wrongful Death

 An economist can testify about the wages and benefits the victim was earning, how wages and benefits could change in light of promotions and inflation, and the total value of these lost wages from the date of the accident through the decedent’s expected retirement date.
 For many wage earners, years of lost wages can quickly cross the million-dollar mark.

-The Emotional Costs of a Wrongful Death
+The Emotional Costs Of A Wrongful Death

-Remember, their job is to pay you as little as possible.
+Remember, insurance companies manage claims with their financial interests in mind, which may affect how they evaluate and settle claims.
 You have the right to get an independent opinion from your own attorney about the fair value of your case.
-Experienced wrongful death attorneys know what similar cases have settled for in your area.
-They know what juries award in similar cases, which allows them to accurately advise you on the fair value of your case.
+Experienced wrongful death attorneys understand how similar cases have been resolved in your area.
+They use this knowledge to help you understand what your case may be worth and to give you guidance about your options.

 If the insurance company refuses to make a fair settlement offer for pain and suffering, you have the right to take your case to a jury and let your peers decide what compensation is fair.
 Jurors are human.
 They understand the emotional connection between spouses, parents, and children, or other close family members.
-They do not rely on cold math to determine what compensation is fair in a wrongful death case.
+They do not rely on cold math to understand what compensation is fair in a wrongful death case.

 A wrongful death case is a civil claim.
 This fact means that a plaintiff files a lawsuit in the civil court to ask for a financial award.
 But in the case of traffic fatalities, survivors may also have legal rights in the criminal court if the state pursues criminal charges against the driver who caused the accident.
-(Common charges include vehicular homicide, reckless driving, DUI, or fleeing the scene of an accident.)
+Common charges include vehicular homicide, reckless driving, DUI, or fleeing the scene of an accident.

-The prosecutor may consult with you before making a bail recommendation or offering a plea agreement.
+The prosecutor can consult with you before making a bail recommendation or offering a plea agreement.
 You might be assigned a victim advocate to help you navigate the court hearings that have been scheduled.
 You also have the right to hire your own victims’ rights attorney to officially represent you in the case.

 These are important rights that help victims see the criminal justice system impose consequences on negligent drivers who cause fatal accidents.
-If you have questions about a criminal case, our accident lawyers can help you find a victims’ rights attorney to protect your rights in the criminal justice system.

 Why Wrongful Death Claims Are More Complicated Than Personal Injury Claims

 These are complicated calculations.
-Wrongful death lawyers must usually hire economic experts to make projections and give estimates.
-Without the help of an experienced accident lawyer, it will be difficult – if not impossible – to establish the fair value of these losses.
+Wrongful death lawyers usually work with economic experts to make projections and give estimates.
+An experienced accident lawyer can help you navigate the complex process of establishing the fair value of these losses.

 The law only allows certain close relatives to file a wrongful death claim.
 The person filing the claim is generally a decedent’s parent, child, or spouse, though there are a few exceptions.
 If there are none of these close relatives, then more distant relatives may sue as legal heirs unless there are other legal heirs named in the victim’s will.

 In a personal injury case, it is usually clear that an accident caused the victim’s injuries.
 There may be underlying medical conditions or other factors that complicate the matter, but the plaintiff can usually connect the cause of the injuries to the accident.
-This process can be more difficult in wrongful death cases.
+This process may be more difficult in wrongful death cases.

 How to prevent secondary accidents involving a disabled vehicle

-How to Prevent Secondary Accidents Involving a Disabled Vehicle
+How To Prevent Secondary Accidents Involving A Disabled Vehicle

 While drivers have a clear legal duty to watch out for pedestrians, there are still some things that pedestrians can do to protect themselves.
 Here are some tips for how to prevent a secondary accident involving a disabled vehicle: